Important Facts

 This is not some question to test your existential perspective but rather a question for the employer to know if you are excited about the role that they have to offer at their company.
 The employer wants to know if your passions and motivations to succeed align with the success of the company or not.

-So, you can answer by telling what was that one thing that kept you going in your previous roles and what made you excited when you read the job description for the job you are interviewing for.
+So, you can answer by telling me what was the one thing that kept you going in your previous roles and what made you excited when you read the job description for the job you are interviewing for.

-You can something that is relevant to either your job role or the company you are applying to.
+You can do something relevant to either your job role or the company you are applying to.
 You can portray a story around this to better clarify your point.

-Pet peeves is something in particular that annoys you.
-Now this could be some thing or even a person.
+Pet peeves are something in particular that annoys you.
+Now this could be something or even a person.
 You should know why the interviewer is asking this question so that you can answer it accordingly.
 Most probably, the recruiter wants to know if you can deal with conflicts at work and how.

 You should be honest here but you must carefully think of something that does not contradict with the work ethic at the new company you are interviewing for.